Edgio/har-tools/README.md

 ### HAR Files - How Did We Get Here?

 Many users of the web (and even many who develop it) tend to view the platform a-historically.
-They assume the web has always been, and will always be, as exactly as it is and could be no other way.
+They assume the web has always been, and will always be, exactly as it is and could be no other way.
 For example, while talking to a co-worker about building this project, I wondered aloud who invented HAR files and where they came from.

 His answer was something to the effect of, "may as well ask who invented bread."
 Not satisfied with this answer, I dug into the question myself.
 I quickly discovered a official document from 2012 claiming to be the file's specification.